zix3dd3v/GT-Fangame-Anticheat/README.md

 ---

+## 🤔 **Why This Was Made**
+This project was created by a developer, for developers, with the simple goal of helping to **prevent modding** in games.
+I understand that a game developer obviously wouldn't want their game modded without permission, and to make the game unfair.
+But with this anticheat system, our goal is to help developers not get their game modded, it can get fairly annoying.

+---

 ## ⚠️ **FAIR WARNING**
-This script doesn't make your game completely unmoddable, but it does help **prevent** it only a little bit. **Other anticheat systems** will be added to this repository when completely done being made.
+Please understand that this script doesn't make your game completely unmoddable, but it does help **prevent** it only a little bit. **Other anticheat systems** will be added to this repository when completely done being made.

 ---